S. Africa to redouble efforts against gender-based violence, xenophobia | Africanews

 Meanwhile, the Southern African nation has supported plans by the United Nations to celebrate its former leader, Nelson Mandela.

 “Mr. President, it is an honor for us to address the General Assembly in this the first year of the ‘Nelson Mandela Decade for Peace,’ which this Assembly agreed to last year as running from 2019 to 2028.
 This is a decade in which we have been called upon to intensify our efforts to pursue international peace and security development and human rights.
-South Africa thus commits to use the ‘Nelson Mandela Decade For Peace’ to promote the strengthening of multilateralism and diplomacy as effective tools for addressing the challenges facing the world today.”
+South Africa thus commits to use the ‘Nelson Mandela Decade For Peace’ to promote the strengthening of multilateralism and diplomacy as effective tools for addressing the challenges facing the world today”, Pondour added.

 Reuters